Your ticket to better health!

 arts in health research lab

 The Arts in Health Research Lab is a collaborative, interdisciplinary Research Lab in partnership with Rutgers School of Public Health and Rutgers Mason Gross School of the Arts.
-It conducts innovative arts in health research in the state of New Jersey and is creating a research framework to study the impact of NJPAC programs.
+It conducts innovative arts in health research in the state of New Jersey and is creating a research and evaluation framework to measure the impact of NJPAC programs.

 What makes this unique: